mimersql/MimerPy/doc/mimerpy.rst

   to ``None``.

-  ``name`` provides the name of the result column and ``type_code`` specifies the native Mimer SQL C API type code for the column.
+  ``name`` provides the name of the result column and ``type_code`` specifies the native MimerAPI type code for the column.

 .. attribute:: Cursor.rowcount